PirateNetwork/pirate/doc/security-warnings.md

 - While encrypted wallets prevent spending of funds, they do not maintain the shielding properties of JoinSplits (due to the need to detect spends).
-That is, someone with access to an encrypted wallet.dat has full visibility of your entire transaction graph (other than newly-detected spends, which suffer from the earlier issue).
+That is, someone with access to an encrypted wallet.zero has full visibility of your entire transaction graph (other than newly-detected spends, which suffer from the earlier issue).